 We collect personal information about candidates from the following sources:

 - You, the candidate.

 - Total Jobs, Jobsite, Glassdoor recruitment agencies, from which we collect the following categories of data: the information provided in your CV from the agency.

-- The following data from third parties is from publicly accessible sources such as social media sites LinkedIn and Facebook.
+- The following data from third parties is from a publicly accessible sources such as social media sites LinkedIn and Facebook.

-How will we use information about you
+How we will use information about you?

 We will use the personal information we collect about you to: